reactioncommerce/reaction-docs/public-docs/contributing-to-reaction.md

   - Write instructions for testing your changes.
 You can assume that reviewers know how to start the app and how to perform basic setup tasks.
 For any task where there may be multiple ways to do something, be explicit. (e.g. there are several ways to "Create a Product" and many options once created before a product is published).
   - The steps you list should guide the reviewer through testing the feature or fix you've implemented.
 These steps will generally be very similar to the reproduction steps in the issue.

+### Pass all tests

+As soon as your PR is pushed, automated tests run to ensure:

+- `npm run lint`: Code style is correct
+- `npm run test`: All unit and integration tests pass

 ## Step 4: PR review process begins

 The team triages all new pull requests as soon as the PR is complete.